-This credential provides the required courses as stipulated by the American Dietetic Association (A.D.A) in order to meet the requirements to apply later for a dietetic internship and in order to take the Registered Dietitian (R.D.) exam.
+This credential provides the required courses as stipulated by the Academy of Nutrition and Dietetics (in order to meet the requirements to apply later for a dietetic internship and in order to take the Registered Dietitian (R.D.) exam.
 While the academic credential awarded upon completion of all required courses is a graduate certificate, the courses are undergraduate level courses and the graduate tuition rated is applied.
-This program is offered for fall (September) or spring (January) entry only.

-An applicant must hold an undergraduate degree from a regionally accredited U.S. postsecondary institution or university abroad which is recognized by the Ministry of Education in the home country.
+An applicant must hold an undergraduate degree from a regionally accredited U.S. post-secondary institution or university abroad which is recognized by the Ministry of Education in the home country.
 No prerequisite courses or GREs are required.

-However, TOFEL is required for all non-native speakers of English who did not earn either a bachelor's or master's degree from a regionally accredited U.S. college or university or postsecondary institution abroad which is recognized by the Ministry of Education in the home country in English-speaking countries only.
+However, TOFEL is required for all non-native speakers of English who did not earn either a bachelor's or master's degree from a regionally accredited U.S. college or university or post-secondary institution abroad which is recognized by the Ministry of Education in the home country in English-speaking countries only.
 This requirement is based on native language not citizenship.
+Official TOEFL scores from ETS are required.
+Copies of student score reports are not acceptable.

-Application to and acceptance to this program is required; completing courses on a nondegree basis is not possible.
+Application to and acceptance to this program is required; completing courses on a non-degree basis is not possible.
 A certain number of courses must be completed at Simmons.
 For specific information about this curriculum and the requirements, check on The Didactic Program in Dietetics page on the SNHS website.